Mt Duval (37)

 Longitude: 149.109

 Site description: Blackdown Tableland rises above the surrounding plains, with sandstone gorges and waterfalls.
 The park lies at the north-east edge of the central Queensland sandstone belt and supports a variety of plant communities including heathlands and dry eucalypt forests.
+This site was decommissioned in 2024.

 Clarkesdale H23 Bushland Reserve (17)